cursedcoder/eprocess/README.md

   // setters getters etc.
 }

-class Main // like that one in c++
+class Main extends Worker // like that one in c++
 {
     public function run()
     {